mixpanel/mixpanel-python/README.md

 mp.people_set(DISTINCT_ID, {'$first_name': 'John'})
 ```

-Service account credentials can also be used with `Consumer` and `BufferedConsumer`:
+Service account credentials can also be used with custom consumers like `BufferedConsumer`:

 ```python
 from mixpanel import Mixpanel, BufferedConsumer, ServiceAccountCredentials